Dark sector searches with high-intensity positron beams in the CERN North Area: Non-minimal dark sectors

 Using \( m_{A'} = 10 \) MeV, \( m_{h'} = 50 \) MeV, $\alpha_D=1 $, and $\varepsilon=1\times10^{-3}$ we obtain a total cross section of approximately 3.7 pbarn.
 The main Standard Model background process, \( e^+e^- \rightarrow 6e^\pm \), is significantly suppressed due to its proportionality to \( \alpha^6 \).
 A recent revision of the Equivalent Photon Approximation calculations has led to the following expression for the cross section~\cite{Ciafaloni:2020cic}:

 where the constant coefficients have the following values:

 At 75 GeV positron beam energy the SM 6e background cross section value is 0.04 $\mu$barn.
 Given the constraints of having each of the pair of lepton sharing the same invariant mass, namely the $A'$ mass, the background can be suppressed by several orders of magnitude as demonstrated by Babar~\cite{BaBar:2012bkw} and Belle~\cite{Jaegle:2015fme} studies.
 We expect the DH to six leptons searches at NA62e+ to have no background.
-The strongest constraints on this models coming from Belle experiment~\cite{Jaegle:2015fme} are shown in Fig. \ref{fig:DHLimits}.
+The strongest constraints on this models coming from Belle experiment~\cite{Jaegle:2015fme} are shown in Fig.~\ref{fig:DHLimits}.
 The Belle search covered the region of 0.1$<m_{A'}/\text{GeV}<3.5$ and 0.2$<m_{h'}/\text{GeV}<$10.5, respectively.
 In the mass region $m_{h'}<$ 200 MeV NA62 should be able to provide the most stringent constraints.

-In zero background hypothesis, the NA62e+ experiment could potentially achieve limits on $\epsilon \alpha_D$ as low as $\sim 10^{-8}$, profiting from the cross section enhancement due to the lower c.m. energy compared to B-factories.
+In zero background hypothesis, the NA62e+ experiment could potentially achieve limits on $\epsilon \alpha_D$ as low as $\sim 10^{-8}$, profiting from the cross section enhancement due to the lower CoM energy compared to B-factories.
 However, more detailed studies on detector acceptance and actual sensitivity are beyond the scope of this paper.